 By Tram – Plaza de Lima is the nearest tram station located right next to the stadium.
 You can take a tram that takes off from Callao metro station.

-By Plane – the majority of international flights arrive at Barajas international airport located about 12 km from the stadium.
+By Plane – the majority of international flights arrive at Barajas international airport located about 7 miles from the stadium.
 You can take a bus right from the airport or follow to the nearest metro station.

 - The Irish Rover – the bar brings the authentic spirit of Ireland to the heart of the capital of Spain.
 A traditional Irish pub will amaze you with a selection of classic beers.
 Try local stouts and IPAs to warm up before the match.

 - Iciar Café – a smart and clean venue where you can have a snack after a long day of walking around the city.
 The menu includes burgers, sandwiches and cold drinks perfect for refreshments.

 - Café-Bar Quintá – a classical Spanish café with affordable and fast meals to have a snack.
 Keep in mind that the portions here are huge!
 You can easily share one sandwich with your mate.